Skip to main content

 Vendor/Supplier Payables~$25 million

-Trade payables reflect PosiGen's pre-petition operating challenges as the company extended payment terms while liquidity deteriorated.
+Trade payables reflect PosiGen's pre-petition operating obligations.

 Allegations of Misconduct and Trustee Motions

-The Alleged Wrongdoing
+The Alleged Wrongdoing.

 Creditor filings allege a pattern of misconduct: